 Just take note that the masterpieces, like the David, can get very crowded during the busy season.

 While here, you have to visit the town center, Florence’s Duomo.
-The Piazza del Duomo contains the famous Duomo (church), the Baptistery, and Giotto’s Campanile (the bell tower).
+The Piazza del Duomo contains the famous Duomo (one of the best preserved churches in Italy in our opinion), the Baptistery, and Giotto’s Campanile (the bell tower).

 The ornate and gorgeously decorated structures are a perfect introduction to the city.
 They immediately give you a glimpse into the grandeur of Florence.